rossmillenacker/lab-guides/ase-admin/INSTRUCTIONS.md

 7. Verify the Hook Operation Template is in the list, then click Close

 ## <a id="exercise7_sol"></a> Exercise 7 – Provision a VDB
-In this exercise, you will:
+In 1this exercise, you will:
 * Create a VDB called devdb
 * Use the VDB Configuration Template we created previously
 * Use the Hook Operation Template we created previously